 We have no employees and rely on our Manager for our human capital resources.
 Our management agreement requires that our Manager provide us with an executive management team and other appropriate support personnel to manage our business in accordance with the agreement.
-Our Manager is responsible for directly compensating and providing benefits to its employees who provide services to us, although we have granted equity compensation in the form of Caret Units and other stock-based awards to members of senior management and other iStar employees, and expect to do so in the future.
-Our Manager has advised us that it had 143 employees as of December 31, 2021 compared to 145 employees as of December 31, 2020.
+Our Manager is responsible for directly compensating and providing benefits to its employees who provide services to us, although we have granted equity compensation in the form of Caret units and other stock-based awards to members of senior management and other iStar employees and expect to do so in the future.
+Our Manager has advised us that it had 118 employees as of December 31, 2022 compared to 143 employees as of December 31, 2021.
 Substantially all of our Manager's employees are full time employees.

 Our Manager has publicly announced that scaling our business is one of its principal business strategies and that it has devoted substantial additional personnel and other resources to these efforts beginning in early 2019 when we and iStar announced an expansion of our relationship.
+In March 2022, iStar sold its net lease portfolio and in August 2022, we and iStar announced that we entered into a merger agreement that provides, subject to the terms and conditions thereof, that we will merge with and into iStar (the "Merger").
+The aforementioned transactions have and may continue to reduce the number of iStar employees.

 Our Manager has reported that in its recruiting efforts, our Manager generally strives to have a diverse group of candidates to consider for roles.
 In addition, our Manager has reported that it maintains a variety of development, health and wellness and charitable programs for its personnel, including those who provide services to us.